Course Contents

 (1) Handgun safety in the classroom, at home, on the firing range and while carrying the firearm;

-(2) A physical demonstration performed by the applicant that demonstrated his or her ability to safely load and unload a revolver and a semiautomatic pistol and demonstrated his or her marksmanship with both;
+(2) A physical demonstration performed by the applicant that demonstrated his or her ability to safely load and unload either a revolver or a semiautomatic pistol and demonstrated his or her marksmanship with either firearm;

 (3) The basic principles of marksmanship;